 Despite these efforts, the terrifying events persisted and worsened.
 “She was either sleeping or seizing.
 There was no speech and no motor skills development.
 It was a terrible quality of life,” Rachel recalls.

 Finally, a trusted doctor in Atlanta advised the family that it was time to seek care in the “Major Leagues.”
-Miami Children’s was among a small group of top centers he identified for treatment of medically resistant epilepsy, or seizures that do not respond to anticonvulsant medications.
+Nicklaus Children's was among a small group of top centers he identified for treatment of medically resistant epilepsy, or seizures that do not respond to anticonvulsant medications.

-The first ray of hope for the Condons came during a visit to Miami Children’s in June of 2012.
+The first ray of hope for the Condons came during a visit to Nicklaus Children's in June of 2012.
 Dr. Michael Duchowny, Medical Director of the Comprehensive Epilepsy Program, advised the family that Mirabel was indeed a candidate for surgery to remove seizure-causing brain tissue.
 A little more than a month later, Mirabel underwent a 10-hour surgery in which Dr. John Ragheb, Director of the Division of Neurosurgery

 , removed a malfunctioning portion of the left parietal region of her brain that was causing the seizures.

 Today, little Mirabel is completely seizure-free and has quickly overcome developmental setbacks related to her seizures and medications.
 “If you did not know her history, you would never know that she had been through all of this,” said Rachel.
-“We thank Miami Children’s for giving us back our daughter.”
+“We thank Nicklaus Children's for giving us back our daughter.”